 The DSG Client Controller needs to be made aware of DCC operations so it can track DCC progress, provide the proper reactions to upstream and downstream channel changes, and maintain a valid DSG channel.
-Such DCC operations are bracketed in time between two CM generated messages: DCC-RSP (Depart) and DCC-RSP (Arrive) [DOCSIS-RFI].53
+Such DCC operations are bracketed in time between two CM generated messages: DCC-RSP (Depart) and DCC-RSP (Arrive) [DOCSIS-RFI].
+56

-- When the CM sends a "DCC-RSP (Depart)" message, the eCM MUST also send a "DCC Depart, Initialization Type <IT> " (where IT = "DCC initialization type") message to the DSG Client Controller. - When the CM sends a "DCC-RSP (Arrive)" message, the eCM MUST also send a "2-way OK, UCID <P1>" (where P1 = Upstream Channel ID) message to the DSG Client Controller.
+- When the CM sends a "DCC-RSP (Depart)" message, the eCM MUST also send a "DCC Depart, Initialization Type <IT> " (where IT = "DCC initialization type") message to the DSG Client Controller. - When the CM sends a "DCC-RSP (Arrive)" message, the eCM MUST also send a "2-way OK, UCID <P1>" (where P1 = 255) message to the DSG Client Controller.
+The reserved value 255 is used for the UCID to maintain compatibility with legacy DSG Client Controller implementations that expect a UCID value.
+57

-5.4.2.2 DBC considerations for DOCSIS 3.0 DSG eCMs
+5.4.2.2 DBC considerations for DOCSIS 3.0 DSG eCMs58

 In a set-top box containing a DOCSIS 3.0 DSG eCM, the DSG Client Controller needs to be made aware of DBC operations so it can track DBC progress, provide the proper reactions to upstream and downstream channel changes, and maintain a valid DSG channel.
-On a DOCSIS 3.0 DSG eCM, if the DBC changes the primary downstream channel or changes the upstream with the lowest numbered UCID, the eCM sends the "DCC depart message" to the DSG Client Controller.
-The intent here is to reuse the DCC Depart message from the Pre-3.0 DOCSIS eCMs for the
+On a DOCSIS 3.0 DSG eCM, if the DBC changes the primary downstream channel, the eCM sends the "DCC depart message" to the DSG Client Controller.
+The intent here is to reuse the DCC Depart message from the Pre-3.0 DOCSIS eCMs for the DBC case as well, so that the DSG Client Controller does not see any differences with respect to DOCSIS 3.0 or pre-3.0 DOCSIS DSG eCMs.
+The eCM MUST send the "DCC Depart Message" before it sends the DBC-RSP.
+The eCM SHOULD send the "DCC Depart Message" prior to implementing the changes indicated in the DBC-REQ.